 - Produce work based on their original ideas, recognizing the work and ideas of others when used. - Recognize the work of others by citing the sources used when conducting research.
 When uncertain how to cite sources accurately, students will seek guidance from a teacher, the school librarian, or an online resource (see appendix). - Strive to paraphrase accurately the ideas of others, referencing the original creator.
-When the use of paraphrasing occurs in a timed setting, reference to the creator by name only is acceptable. - Collaborate with peers to meet common assessment goals. - Give and receive meaningful feedback when working with peers. - Participate in discussions by asking questions and brainstorming ideas to challenge group thinking. - Use ethical practices when taking tests.
+When the use of paraphrasing occurs in a timed setting, reference to the creator by name only is acceptable. - Collaborate with peers to meet common assessment goals. - Give and receive meaningful feedback when working with peers. - Use ethical practices when taking tests.